-Clough Reporting Entities operate in the construction and infrastructure sector, a sector with elevated modern slavery risks.
-In addition to this, the construction supply chain comprises millions of raw materials and components used to construct complex infrastructure, some of which also have elevated risks of modern slavery.
+Clough Reporting Entities operate in the construction and infrastructure sector, a sector with elevated modern slavery risks in terms of its supply chain.
+In addition to this, the construction supply chains comprises of millions of raw materials and components used to construct complex infrastructure, some of which also have elevated risks of modern slavery.